Pulau Tekukor: Geography

 Pulau Tekukor is an island to the south of Singapore Island, between the southern extremity of Pulau Blakang Mati (Sentosa) and West Saint John's Island.
 Two mid-channel shoals measuring approximately 4.6 and 5.0 metres are located in the Pulau Tekukor–Pulau Blakang Mati channel.
 The western island proper measures approximately 650 metres in length and 100 metres in breadth.
 Reclaiming works in 1980 increased its western portion by 1.43 hectares, increasing its overall area of land to 5.07 hectares from 3.64 hectares.

 Pulau Tekukor features a variety of natural habitats like rocky outcrops and sandy beaches.
-Pulau Tekukor has natural vegetation covering about 4.01 hectares or 79.1% of the island in the form of 1.70 hectares (33.5%) of coastal forest and 2.31 hectares (45.6%) of coastal scrub.
+It has natural vegetation covering about 4.01 hectares or 79.1% of the island in the form of 1.70 hectares (33.5%) of coastal forest and 2.31 hectares (45.6%) of coastal scrub.
 The other 1.06 hectares (20.9%) are utilised by other land uses that include 0.05 hectares (1.0%) of bare ground and 1.01 hectares (19.9%) by built-up areas such as buildings and roads.

 Pulau Tekukor is geologically identical with neighbouring St John's Island, being composed of nearly vertical beds of sandstone and conglomerate.
 This has resulted in spectacular cliffed shores with no shore platform and only a thin or absent beach.
 A very narrow sandy beach, backed by vertical rock outcrops and low reddish sandstone cliffs of the Tanjong Rimau Formation with hummocky cross-stratification and quartz precipitation, is seen along the northeast coast.
 The northern end of the island features a fiat sand beach of quartz with scattered angular cobble to boulder-sized clasts, suggesting limited transport and ongoing erosion.

 A prominent 5–7 metre-high outcrop of well-cemented coarse sandstone provides habitat for intertidal animals such as sea anemones and sea cucumbers.
-The southand southeast coastlines expose spectacular portions of vertically bedded pale to dark pink sandstone with intricate cross-bedding, likely deposited under ancient riverine or lacustrine environments.
+The south and southeast coastlines expose spectacular portions of vertically bedded pale to dark pink sandstone with intricate cross-bedding, likely deposited under ancient riverine or lacustrine environments.
 The beds are deformed by coarse conglomerates overlain abruptly by fine sandstone, exhibiting alternations between high- and low-energy depositional environments.